Automatic Data Processing Inc. (ADP). Below are some highlights from the above linked analysis:

 5. Years of Div.
 Growth

 6. Rolling 4-yr Div. > 15%

-ADP earned three Stars in this section for 1.), 2.) and 3.) above.
-A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+ADP earned two Stars in this section for 2.) and 3.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 ADP earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1974 and has increased its dividend payments for 34 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1974 and has increased its dividend payments for 38 consecutive years.

 1. NPV MMA Diff.